Sandy Island, New Caledonia: "Undiscovery"

-As noted above, the French Naval and Oceanographic Service removed the island on its nautical charts in 1974.
+The French Naval and Oceanographic Service removed the island on its nautical charts in 1974.
 Public claims that the island did not exist began in April 2000 by amateur radio enthusiasts on a DX-pedition.
 They noted that it was shown on some maps, but not on others, such as the 1999 Times Atlas of the World, 10th Edition.
 A discovery of the island's absence was again made on 22 November 2012 by Australian scientists aboard the R/V Southern Surveyor studying plate tectonics in the area.
 During the voyage, they noticed a discrepancy between different maps and decided to sail to the supposed location to investigate.
 The crew found no island; depths recorded were never less than 1300 m.
 They found that "[t]he ocean floor didn't ever get shallower than 1300 metres below the wave-base".

 The status of the purported island also became the subject of discussion on scientific mailing lists, such as GMT-HELP, in late November 2012.
 Some scientists were initially skeptical that such an error could exist, since a signature was present in various global terrain data sets, such as the bathymetric data from the General Bathymetric Chart of the Oceans, which reported an elevation of 1 m over the location of Sandy Island.
 Some data sets derived from satellite imagery indicated that sea surface temperatures were absent in the location, suggesting the presence of land.
 However, it became apparent that a land mask was applied to these data sets during pre-processing to differentiate between land and water.
 Since the World Vector Shoreline Database (WVS) has become the standard global coastline data set used by the scientific community, errors that existed in WVS propagated into data sets that use a land mask.
 Therefore, rather than providing independent evidence for the existence of an island, the appearance of Sandy Island in bathymetry and satellite imagery data sets originated from spurious digitized geometries derived from the WVS database.